-- The cancer with surgically excised with a margin of normal skin.
+- Cancer with surgically excised with a margin of normal skin.

-- The tumor is frozen and then eventually falls off within a couple days
+- The tumor is frozen and then eventually falls off within a couple of days

 - Radiation.
 This usually is reserved for larger, more aggressive tumors and requires repeated blasts of high-energy radiation directly on the tumor.